King Koopa's Kool Kartoons: Cancellation

 Despite high ratings and viewership, King Koopa's Kool Kartoons was not renewed for a second season.
-The full reasoning behind the show's cancellation is unknown, but is partially accredited by former writer Christopher Brough to be a formal invitation from the then-president of The Walt Disney Company, Michael Eisner, to Fox Kids to cancel the cartoon regarding the content.
+The full reasoning behind the show's cancellation is unknown, but is partially attributed by former writer Christopher Brough to be a formal invitation from the then-president of The Walt Disney Company, Michael Eisner, to Fox Kids to cancel the cartoon regarding the content.
 The show was later aired in the United Kingdom via The Children's Channel throughout the remainder of 1990.

 Reception

 Reception of the show among children was overwhelmingly positive, but the show was not received well by parents, as an angry letter from the Los Angeles Times newspaper shows.
-In a "Viewers' View" column in the Los Angeles Times, a parent wrote that the show's portrayal of King Koopa was "frightening for small children", implying a mixed reception.
+In a "Viewers' View" column in the Los Angeles Times, a parent wrote that the show's portrayal of King Koopa was "frightening for small children".
 Gene Kendall of Comic Book Resources compared the show to the character Krusty the Clown from The Simpsons, saying that Krusty poked fun at the hosts from old children's talk shows, while King Koopa's Kool Kartoons took its own subversive approach to the genre.

 In 1990, the program was nominated as the best youth program for the Los Angeles local Emmy Awards.

 Legacy

-Due to King Koopa's Kool Kartoon's one-time broadcast format, the show has become one of DIC Entertainment's and Nintendo's famous examples of lost media, and efforts to preserve the show have been ongoing.
+Due to King Koopa's Kool Kartoon's one-time broadcast format, the show is presumed lost, and efforts to preserve the show have been ongoing.
 In 2005, a user on the website Retro Junk uploaded the series' intro as a memento.
 Years later, several excerpts were uploaded, but no full episodes have been found.